Loop® vehicle maintenance facility

 Wondering what the new facility will look like?
 Here is our current rendering:

 King County began the process to obtain construction permits.
 Permitting may take longer than originally anticipated.
-The project is now expected to be completed in Spring 2019.
+A new completion date will be updated as soon as we know more.

 What is the Loop Vehicle Maintenance Facility Project?

 King County Wastewater Treatment Division (WTD) is designing a new vehicle maintenance and staging facility for transporting Loop biosolids.
-The new facility, expected to be open in spring 2019, will be located in North Bend (exit 34 off I-90) on County-owned land.
+The new facility will be located in North Bend (exit 34 off I-90) on County-owned land.

 Why is King County building this facility?